4teamwork/plone-docker/README.md

 ### Additional filestorages

-Additional filestorages can be added with the `FILESTORAGES` environment variable.
-Filestorage options are separated by a comma and filestorags are separated by a semicolon.
+Additional filestorages can be added with the `ADDITIONAL_FILESTORAGES` environment variable.
+For each filestorage a name must be provided.
+Multiple filestorages are separated by a semicolon.
+Filestorage options can be given after the filestorage name and are separated by a comma.

 Example:

 ```
-FILESTORAGES='mystorage,zodb-cache-size=5000;otherstorage,mountpoint=/foo:/bar'
+ADDITIONAL_FILESTORAGES='mystorage,zodb-cache-size=5000;otherstorage,mountpoint=/foo:/bar'
 ```

 ## Building multi-platform images